 - An active knowledge transfer process where we proactively identified opportunities for improvement and solicited assistance from up tier teams in building our capabilities

-- A flexible, light knowledge base that allowed us to capture and easily search information categorized by system, component, function and task
+- A flexible, light knowledge base that allowed us to capture and easily search information categorised by system, component, function and task

-- An operations manual that clearly outlined support processes, centralized key environmental information and explicitly defined complex procedures for problem determination and fault resolution
+- An operations manual that clearly outlined support processes, centralised key environmental information and explicitly defined complex procedures for problem determination and fault resolution

 Phase 2 - Fine Tuning